oracleif/laftrifles/docs/cror.md

 Seeing this improvement I wanted to have it available when running in graphical Unix desktops as well, but Xterm uses ANSI escape sequences for cursor positioning (and yes, HP sequences were completely different), so I added the
-***-a*** option for hard-coded ANSI cursor positioning.
+***-a*** option and supporting logic for hard-coded ***ANSI*** cursor positioning.

-It did cross my mind to go beyond inefficient recurring calls to *tput* and special support for a couple of specific terminal control sets, but as it happens ANSI cursor controls took over almost the entire character console/terminal field.
+It did cross my mind to go beyond inefficient recurring calls to *tput* and specific support for HP and ANSI (e.g., with an initial retrieval of *terminfo* attributes interpreted to generate complete escape sequences), but as it happens ANSI cursor controls took over almost the entire character console/terminal field.
 With all those bases covered and the world moving on, I haven't been inclined to invest the effort in figuring out how to make a more portable approach more efficient.
-The script now just assumes ANSI unless told otherwise.
+The script now just assumes ANSI unless told otherwise (making the *-a* flag redundant but still accepted).

 ### Running it anywhere

-For those who'd like to run *cror* on an old ADM 5 terminal they find laying around out there, the ***-u*** "universal" option still provides access to the original slower *tput*-based terminal control.
+Though ANSI is the default I never took out the *tput*-based functions, so those who'd like to run *cror* on, e.g., an old ADM 5 terminal they find laying around out there still can.
+The ***-u*** "universal" option provides access to the original slower *tput*-based terminal control.
 Such old terminals don't have much in the way of screen real estate anyway, so even in universal mode the script can fill the available space quickly enough.
 Most features allowing control of the output (see *Managing the random walk* and *Changing what's output* below) work in universal mode, but note that color is only supported for ANSI terminals.